thatShashankGuy/printf-scanf/content/posts/NodeJSProfiling.md

 I hope this gives you an idea of the use of profilers, the advantages of profiling your program in production, and an introduction to Node.js's built-in profiler.

-Thank you for reading, and I will see you in the next Node Dive.
+Thank you for reading, and I will see you in the next write up soon.
 Happy coding!
 Cheers!